How Digital Devices Cause Nearsightedness

 Making the problem even worse is that children now spend a lot less time outdoors than they used to.
 Outdoor play has been linked to positive eye development and a reduced chance of myopia.
 Having less of it means our children have worse vision overall than past generations, even without the consideration of screens.

 How to Help Our Children

-If you’re currently concerned about a child in your life, then there are some quick steps to take to help stave off the effects of excess screen time.
+If you’re concerned about a child in your life, there are some steps you can take to help stave off myopia.
 The first, and likely the most important, should surprise no one: reduce screen time.

 Current guidelines state that children younger than two should be exposed to screens as little as possible.
 Even older children should be limited to two hours per day (adults can also take a cue from this).